carlosivanr/abq_drinq/README.md

 # abq_drinq
-This repo is a collection of scripts to process MEG data using MNE-Python, aggregate demographic, behavioral, and neurophysiological measures to create a clean file for analysis with multinomial regression.
+This repo is a collection of scripts to process MEG data using MNE-Python and aggregate demographic, behavioral, and neurophysiological measures to create a clean file for analysis with multinomial regression.